rust-lang/rustc-dev-guide/src/query.md

 - The `compile` query might demand to get a list of codegen-units (i.e. modules that need to be compiled by LLVM).
-- But computing the list of codegen-units would invoke some subquery that returns the list of all modules defined in the Rust source.
+- But computing the list of codegen-units would invoke some subquery which returns the list of all modules defined in the Rust source.
-- That query in turn would invoke something asking for the HIR.
+- That query in turn would invoke something asking for the `HIR`.
-- This keeps going further and further back until we wind up doing the actual parsing.
+- This chain proceeds until we wind up doing the actual parsing.

-Although this vision is not fully realized, large sections of the compiler (for example, generating [MIR](./mir/index.md)) currently work exactly like this.
+Although this vision is not fully realized, large sections of the compiler (for example, generating [MIR](./mir/index.md)) do currently work exactly like this.

 [^incr-comp-detail]: The ["Incremental Compilation in Detail](queries/incremental-compilation-in-detail.md) chapter gives a more in-depth description of what queries are and how they work.